-12. Nevertheless, Mexico attempts to find support for its interpretation in the Appellate Body report in US - Softwood Lumber Dumping by asserting that the phrase "all comparable export transactions" was not integral to the Appellate Body's reasoning in that report.
-Mexico's assertion is erroneous, because the Appellate Body expressly stated that it was interpreting the term "margins of dumping" and the phrase "all comparable export transactions" in an "integrated manner."
-Thus, the Appellate Body did not ignore, but instead based its findings on, the phrase

-"all comparable export transactions."
-In addition, the fact that the Appellate Body was not deriving its interpretation of "margins of dumping" solely from the definitions in Article 2.1 of the Antidumping Agreement and Article VI of the GATT 1994 is further demonstrated by the fact that the Appellate Body declined to address the contextual argument that a general prohibition of zeroing would be inconsistent with the provision for transaction-to-transaction comparisons in Article 2.4.2.
+13. Nevertheless, Mexico attempts to find support for its interpretation in the Appellate Body report in US - Softwood Lumber Dumping by asserting that the phrase "all comparable export transactions" was not integral to the Appellate Body's reasoning in that report.
+Mexico's assertion is erroneous, however, because the Appellate Body expressly stated that it was interpreting the term "margins of dumping" and the phrase "all comparable export transactions" in an "integrated manner."
+Thus, the Appellate Body did not ignore, but instead based its findings on, the phrase "all comparable export transactions."
+In addition, the fact that the Appellate Body was, contrary to Mexico's assertions, not deriving its interpretation of "margins of dumping" solely from the definitions in Article 2.1 of the Antidumping Agreement and Article VI of the GATT 1994 is further demonstrated by the fact that the Appellate Body declined to address the contextual argument that a general prohibition of zeroing would be inconsistent with the provision for transaction-to-transaction comparisons in Article 2.4.2.
 If the Appellate Body was articulating a general prohibition of zeroing based on the definitional provisions, as Mexico argues, there would have been no sound basis for declining to address the transaction-to-transaction context.

-13. For these reasons, Mexico's proposed interpretation is at odds with the provisions of the Antidumping Agreement upon which it relies.
-With respect to Article VI:2 and Ad Article VI:2 of the GATT 1994, and Articles 2.2, 2.4.2 second sentence, and Article 9 of the Antidumping Agreement, the implications of the interpretation proposed by Mexico provide further contextual support for the conclusion that Mexico's interpretation is not correct.
+14. For these reasons, Mexico's proposed interpretation is textually and conceptually at odds with the provisions of the Antidumping Agreement upon which it relies.
+In addition, with respect to Article VI:2 and Ad Article VI:2 of the GATT 1994, and Articles 2.2, 2.4.2 second sentence, and Article 9 of the Antidumping Agreement, the implications of the interpretation proposed by Mexico provide further contextual support for the conclusion that Mexico's interpretation is not correct.
 Mexico's proposed interpretation carries with it implications that simply cannot be reconciled with these provisions.

-14. Article 2.4.2 provides for average-to-transaction comparisons under certain circumstances as an alternative to average-to-average or transactions-to-transaction comparisons.
+15. Article 2.4.2, for example, provides for average-to-transaction comparisons under certain circumstances as an alternative to average-to-average or transactions-to-transaction comparisons.
 The interpretation offered by Mexico is incorrect because it renders inutile the average-totransaction comparisons provided for in the second sentence of Article 2.4.2.
-Contrary to Mexico's arguments, the United States is not asserting an "affirmative defense" based on the second sentence.
-Rather, the United States is arguing that application of the customary rules of interpretation of public international law leads to the conclusion that Mexico's proposed interpretation fails to give effect to the provisions of Article 2.4.2, second sentence.

-15. The redundancy of the average-to-transaction comparison type with the average-toaverage comparison type, if offsets are granted, is a function of the mathematics of calculating weighted averages, and can be readily demonstrated, as the United States did in its response to the Panel's questions.
+Contrary to Mexico's arguments in its response to the questions of the Panel, the United States is not asserting an "affirmative defense" based on the second sentence of Article 2.4.2.
+Rather, the United States is arguing that application of the customary rules of interpretation of public international law leads to the conclusion that Mexico's proposed interpretation fails to give effect to the provisions of Article 2.4.2, second sentence, and, for that reason, should be rejected.
+16. The redundancy of the average-to-transaction comparison type with the average-toaverage comparison type, if offsets are granted, is a function of the mathematics of calculating weighted averages, and can be readily demonstrated, as the United States did in its response to the Panel's questions.
 As detailed in our submissions, under Mexico's interpretation that the Antidumping Agreement incorporates a general prohibition of dumping, this comparison type is rendered a nullity because it cannot mathematically produce a result that differs from the average-to-average comparison type.